Chart Color Schemes

 Woodville South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Woodville South's dwelling structures, as per the latest Census, consisted of 79.5% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 66.1% houses and 33.9% other dwellings.
+Woodville South's dwelling structures, as per the latest Census, consisted of 79.5% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 66.1% houses and 33.9% other dwellings.
 Home ownership in Woodville South was at 31.2%, with mortgaged dwellings at 42.2% and rented ones at 26.6%.
-The median monthly mortgage repayment was $1,800, higher than Adelaide metro's average of $1,733.
-The median weekly rent figure was $340, compared to Adelaide metro's $325.
-Nationally, Woodville South's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment in the area was $1,800, surpassing Adelaide metro's average of $1,733.
+The median weekly rent figure stood at $340, higher than Adelaide metro's $325.
+Nationally, Woodville South's mortgage repayments were lower than the Australian average of $1,863, and rents were below the national figure of $375.

 Frequently Asked Questions - Housing